KCHIDAMI/final-project-coursera/README.md

 # final-project-coursera
-how to win a data science competition final project from coursera predicting sales using XGBoost model
+how to win a data science competition final project from coursera time series prediction: predicting sales for different stores, different categories and items using XGBoost model